Spencer Fane LLP Logo

 David is admitted to practice before the U.S. Supreme Court, the Sixth, Seventh, Eighth, and Tenth U.S. Circuit Courts of Appeals and numerous U.S. District Courts.

 • Lead counsel for a major oil company in defending against former operators of all branded stations in the suit area who claimed the defendant defrauded them and breached contracts in connection with the operation of those stations.
-Plaintiffs were seeking $28 million in damages.
-After remand from the Eighth Circuit Court of Appeals from an earlier dismissal, the U.S. District Court for the Western District of Missouri again dismissed plaintiffs’ claims because of discovery abuses resulting from plaintiffs’ failure to preserve, and permitted destruction of, key financial information.
+The plaintiffs were seeking $28 million in damages.
+After remand from the Eighth Circuit Court of Appeals from an earlier dismissal, the U.S. District Court for the Western District of Missouri again dismissed the plaintiffs’ claims because of discovery abuses resulting from the plaintiffs’ failure to preserve, and permitted destruction of, key financial information.

-• Lead counsel for a major petroleum refiner in a two-month trial brought by Chicago-area gas station and convenience store operators for franchise violations, fraud and breach of contract seeking over $120 million in damages.
+• Lead counsel for a major petroleum refiner in a two-month trial brought by Chicago-area gas station and convenience store operators for franchise violations, fraud, and breach of contract seeking over $120 million in damages.
 A complete defense verdict was returned.

 • Lead counsel for a national stock brokerage firm in defending its revenue-sharing practices.
 This included Consolidated Securities Class Actions alleging the failure to adequately disclose over $384 million in revenue sharing payments, negotiating with federal and state agencies to resolve regulatory concerns, and defending state civil enforcement actions, including those brought by California.